Ha11oWe1t/TableNetExperimentCode/README.md

 ```
 python main.py
 ```
-You can inference with trained model or simply download trained model at [Huggingface]()
+You can inference with trained model.
+Due to anonymity, although our trained model has been upload to Huggingface, we currently don't release its url and please train on your own for reproduction.

 ## Inference with trained model and other baselines
 To get 2B result, set finetuned model path correctly